 The maturity of long-term debt will not exceed 50 years.
-All preferred securities will be redeemed no later than 50 years after issuance.

 (c) Issuance Expenses

 The underwriting fees, commissions or other similar remuneration paid in connection with the non-competitive issue, sale or distribution of a security pursuant to this Application (not including any original issue discount) will not exceed 5% of the principal or total amount of the securities being issued.